-The recipe size is limited by either the number of bones you have available or the size of your biggest pot.
+The recipe size is limited by either the amount of bones you have or the size of your biggest pot.
 With 7lbs of bones it just fits in a 12 quart pot.
-Adjust the amount of bones in the field below, watching the “Minimum pot size” field in the “Liquid and Pot Size” ingredient section, to be sure you have a pot big enough.
+Adjust the amount of bones in the field below, watching the “Minimum pot size” field in the “Liquid and Pot Size” ingredient section, to be sure your pot is big enough.

 Here is how your stock should look:

-Cooked bones or carcasses are fine so long as they weren’t cooked with spices that could clash with how you plan to use the stock.
+Cooked bones or carcasses are fine so long as they weren’t cooked with spices that might clash with how you plan to use the stock.

-For fish stock use only non-oily fish.
+For fish stock use only white-fleshed non-oily fish.
 Use bones, heads, skin, and fins — but remove gills.
+Give the skin a good rinse and wipe, but don’t worry about scales.
 On large fish split the heads.
-Don’t worry about the scales.

 Adding collagen-rich items like calves foot or chicken feet gives a richer texture to the stock.
-Wild turkey feet, pheasant feet or duck/goose feet are great — just blanch, chill, peel, and pop off the nails first.
-Achilles tendon from deer (or beef) is excellent too.
-If you are short on connective tissue or are using already cooked bones (like a roast turkey carcass) consider adding powdered unflavored gelatin to build body.
+Wild turkey feet, pheasant feet or duck/goose feet work great.
+Just blanch, chill, peel, and pop off the nails first.
+It’s easy.
+Achilles tendon from deer (or beef) is excellent too — but only use if clean.
+They can get grungy if used to drag or hang the deer.
+If you are short on connective tissue or are using already cooked bones (like a roast turkey carcass) consider adding powdered unflavored gelatin to improve body.

-This recipe reserves the parsley tops and half the aromatics until near the end of the cook.
-This mixes some brighter, fresher notes in with the deeper flavors of the longer cook.
+This recipe reserves the parsley tops and half the aromatics until near the end of the cook — which adds brighter, fresher notes to the deeper flavors of the longer cook.